-Corte Corte is situated high in the mountains and is often referred to as the heart and soul of Corsica.
+Corte is situated high in the mountains and is often referred to as the heart and soul of Corsica.
 This stunning mountain top city is home to a university which gives it a lively and cosmopolitan feel.
-It is also home to many cafés and restaurants – perfect for taking a seat at to watch the world go by.
+It is also home to many cafés & restaurants – perfect for taking a seat at to watch the world go by.